 STUDENT DEVELOPMENT

-• Training focus program for the subjects included in the National Baccalaureate;
+Focused preparation programme for subjects included in the National Baccalaureate;

-• Learning progress monitoring and support programs for Cambridge exam preparation;
+Learning progress monitoring and support programmes for Cambridge exam preparation;

-• A Course in American and British Literature (4 years program);
+A Course in American and British Literature (four years of study);

-• Strategies for Taking IELTS (1 year program).
+Strategies for Taking IELTS (one year of study).

-Throughout the four years of study, students work with vocational counselors in a complex process of identifying their strengths, which could shape a successful future career.
-Complementing the specific testing batteries used in the vocational counseling process is the “Future Job Experiences” program.
-For 9th-grade students, this program includes four study modules led by specialists in the fields of Media, Medicine, 3D Printing, and Debate.
-For 10th and 11th-grade students, the program offers career counseling and guidance sessions in collaboration with IntegralEdu.
+Throughout the four years of study, students, together with vocational counselors, undergo a complex process of identifying strengths that could determine a successful future professional career.
+In addition to the specific test batteries for the vocational counseling process, the “Future Job Experiences” programme complements this by offering 9th-grade students 6 study modules with specialists in the fields of Media, Medicine, 3D Printing, Debate, Mechanical Engineering, and Game Development .
+For 10th and 11th-grade students, it includes a career counseling and orientation programmme, supported in partnership with IntegralEdu.

 Admission Policy